Beaver Lake (PNTs) and Old Canoe Island (PNT) Natural Area

 Other Information

-3 PNTs and 1 PRA.
-Much of the lake is protected by three PNTs.
+Three PNTs and One PRA.
+Much of the lake shore is protected by three PNTs.
 The Beaver Lake First Nation (131) occupies a large section of the south shore of the lake.
-Beaver Lake PRA occupies two non-contiguous sites on the north shore.
-The balance of the land is privately owned [1].
+Beaver Lake PRA occupies two non-contiguous sites on the north shore [1].

 Inflows, Outflows and Churchill.
-Nearby lakes and streams drain into the lake including Elinor, Lac la Croix, Roseland, and Normandeau Lakes – although some of these are intermittent.
+Nearby lakes and streams drain into the lake including Elinor, Lac la Croix, Roseland, and Normandeau Lakes, although some of these are intermittent.
 The outlet is on the west side of the lake.
-Despite the river’s proximity to Edmonton, it empties into the Churchill River as opposed to the North Saskatchewan (which flows to the south) or to the Athabasca (which flows north of the Beaver River) [2, 3].
+Despite the Beaver River’s proximity to Edmonton, it empties into the Churchill River as opposed to the North Saskatchewan (which flows to the south) or the Athabasca (which flows north of the Beaver River) [2, 3].

 Map of the Churchill River (Hudson Bay) drainage basin.
 Data derived from NASA SRTM, Natural Resources Canada, US Geological Survey, Natural Earth, all public domain.